LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-uniq_values(field1, ..., fieldN) stats pipe returns the unique non-empty values across the mentioned log fields.
-The returned values are encoded in JSON array.
-The order of the returned values is arbitrary.
+uniq_values(field1, ..., fieldN) stats pipe function returns the unique non-empty values across the mentioned log fields.
+The returned values are encoded in sorted JSON array.

 For example, the following query returns unique non-empty values for the ip field over logs for the last 5 minutes: